-Based upon information requested from and provided by Mr. Johnson concerning his background, employment and affiliations, including family relationships, we have determined that neither Mr. Stefansky nor Mr. Stein is not "independent" as that term is defined under the rules of Nasdaq Listing Rule 5605 or under the rules promulgated the SEC.
+Based upon information requested from and provided by Mr. Levy concerning his background, employment and affiliations, including family relationships, we have determined that neither Mr. Stefansky nor Mr. Stein is not "independent" as that term is defined under the rules of Nasdaq Listing Rule 5605 or under the rules promulgated the SEC but that Mr. Zeldis in "independent" pursuant to such definitions.
 We do intend to appoint one or more independent directors in the near future.